 How do I learn more about adaptive design clinical trials?

 We recently held a webinar discussing adaptive designs.
-You can watch this on demand now by clicking here or below.
+You can watch Innovative Sample Size Methods for Adaptive Clinical Trials below.
 Given the high failure rates and the increased costs of clinical trials, researchers need innovative design strategies to best optimize financial resources and reduce the risk to patients.
 Adaptive designs are emerging as a way to reduce risk and cost associated with clinical trials.